RIAPS/app.IMCP/README_pages/customizing_the_riaps_application.md

 * **active_pwr_ctrl_gain** is the first consensus gain.
 It is the gain for the consensus error of the active power of the DERs.
 * **reactive_pwr_ctrl_gain** is the second consensus gain.
 It is the gain for the consensus error of the reactive power of the DERs.
 * **voltage_ctrl_gain_relay** is the first pinning gain.
 It is the gain for the error of the voltage across the relay under control.
 * **voltage_ctrl_gain_island** is a pinning gain.
 It is the gain for error between the average voltage of all connected DERs and the nominal voltage.
-Because the average and nominal voltage are in per unit form they are multiplied by 480 (the inverter voltage) to be comparable to the **voltage_ctrl_gain_relay**.
-It can also be considered to make it easier to compare generator voltage with inverter voltage.
-The 20 is approximately 13800/480.
-Both the control gains should be roughly the same magnitude, but since the voltage magnitudes differ we add the terms explicitly to make them comparable.
+> Note: Intuitively, the voltage_ctrl_gain_relay and voltage_ctrl_gain_island should be similar in magnitude.
+However, the control application that uses the voltage_ctrl_gain_relay is in volts while the control application that uses the voltage_ctrl_gain_island is in per unit.
+> To make them comparable, we explicitly add the terms that convert the voltage_ctrl_gain_island to volts.
+> 480 is the nominal voltage of the inverter.
+The nominal voltage of the generator is 13800.
+The 20 is their approximate ratio (13800/480=28.75).
+This also makes is easier to compare generator voltage with inverter voltage in a per-unit sense.
 * **relay_p_ctrl_gain** is the first pinning gain.
 It is the gain of error between the active power flow through the relay and 0.
 * **relay_q_ctrl_gain** is the second pinning gain.
-It is the gain of error between the reactive power flow through the relay and 0. impact relay control speed. p controls active q controls reactive.
-May have to reduce for power-sharing.
+It is the gain of error between the reactive power flow through the relay and 0.

+> Note: Larger gains will increase the speed of the controller but may cause instability.